-WNBA star Tina Charles has made it to the top of her profession through hard work, the right support systems and an unselfishness that is extraordinary and rare in today’s “me” society.
+WNBA star Tina Charles has made it to the top of her profession through hard work, the right support systems, and unselfishness that is extraordinary and rare in today’s “me” society.
 In addition to being a basketball kingpin and one of the faces of women’s pro hoops, Charles is as giving and dedicated to humanitarian work as she is to getting her 20 points and 10 rebounds every night for the Connecticut Sun.
-Her brainchild Hopey's Heart Foundation and partnerships with Heartsmart AED distributors and Safe Kids Worldwide are examples of her commitment to charity and helping kids.

 With March Madness underway, The Shadow League kicked it with the WNBA’s 2012 MVP, who also won two National Championships in college at powerhouse UConn.
 The former Big East powerhouse is now playing in the American Athletic Conference but they’re still chewing gravy.
 The Huskies just completed another undefeated season and are favorites to win their ninth National C’hip this month.

 Charles spoke UConn, King Auriemma and pro buckets with TSL.
 She also shared her NCAA memories and promoted her noble efforts to help kids all over the world and carry on the memory of her deceased aunt.

 TSL: How do you feel around NCAA Tourney time especially with UConn being a favorite to win it all as usual?

 Tina Charles: Yeah I’m really happy for them.
 They just won their first American Athletic Conference Championship so the tradition is continuing even though they aren’t in the Big East anymore.

 TSL: Has the Conference shift affected alumni?